New Providence, Bahamas: What to pack, what to wear, and when to go [2023]

 • Travel neck support pillow

-A plug adapter that supports outlet types A and B. Take care to find the necessary kind.
-Many adapters currently being sold are just plugs and expect your electronics to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types A and B. It's important that you choose the right type.
+The majority of adapters that you can buy are just plug changers and expect your devices to adjust the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one is sufficent for most places.

 What to do in New Providence, Bahamas